etanzapinsky/mongoose/docs/reference_manual.md

 Basic mathematical operations are supported like addition, subtraction, multiplication, modulus, division and exponentiation.

 ### Dot Operator
 To reference an object’s variables and functions the dot operator ‘.’ is used.
-For example, object_name.variable_name would access variable_name and object_name.function_name would access function_name.
+For example, object_name.variable_name would access variable_name, and object_name.function_name would access function_name.

 ### List Referencing
 To reference an element of a list, the notation list_name[i] is used, where i is an integral index of the list.

 ### Function Calls
-Function are of the form function()or with parameters function([type] a, [type] b, ...).
-The dot operator allows for function calls to be of the form an_agent.function(), as scoping is explicit in Mongoose.
+Function are of the form function(), or with parameters, function([type] a, [type] b, ...).

 ### Unary Operators
 Mongoose uses unary operators to denote unary minus, and to denote logical negation.
 Unary operators associate right-to-left.
-The unary minus symbol is the - operator, and the logical negation symbol is the not operator.
+The unary minus symbol is the - operator, and the logical negation symbol is the 'not' operator.

 ### Casting
 To convert between primitive types, explicit casting is allowed, and done in a way similar to how Java or C does so.
 To convert an expression of type A to one of type B, one would use the expression: